muntedpissmole/PCCS/README.md

 ### Front End:
 - Waveshare 10.1" 1280 x 800 Touchscreen
 - RPI for powering the touchscren web ui, or a mini PC like an Intel NUC if you want a silky smooth webpage.
-I foudn that connecting the backend RPI to the touchscreen made the webui too jolty.
+I found that connecting the backend RPI to the touchscreen made the webui too jolty.

 ### Connections
 See config.json for lighting, relay and reed switch connections.